larryjin/msteams-docs/msteams-platform/concepts/connectors.md

 ![Screenshot of uploaded section in Connector dialog box](~/assets/images/connectors/connector_dialog_uploaded.png)

 You can now launch the configuration experience.
-Be aware that this flow occurs entirely within Microsoft Teams through a pop-up window.
-Currently, this behavior differs from the configuration experience in Connectors that we created; we are working on unifying the experiences.
+Be aware that this flow occurs entirely within Microsoft Teams as a hosted experience.

 To verify that an `HttpPOST` action is working correctly, use your [custom incoming webhook](#setting-up-a-custom-incoming-webhook).